Wanaiysha/Changing-nuclear-network-rate/Readme.md

          case(3)
             reacfile = '../NPDATA/REACLIB/results01111258' !
 Reaclib version2.2
 ```
-note:Setting the file to read from results01111258.data produced an error: ' isotope not found in reaclib hash table4tl20 '
+note: Setting the file to read from results01111258.data produced an error: ' isotope not found in reaclib hash table4tl20 '

-note2:I tried to replace the reaclib table v2.2 used in Mesa-r10389, but ended with 'bad floating points'.Need to check this.
+note2: Tried to replace the reaclib table v2.2 used in Mesa-r10389, but ended with 'bad floating points'.Need to check this.
 UPDATE: Need to update the arrays in parameter.inc for the new table.

-- CHANGING OTHER NUCLEAR REACTIONS IN VITAL.F90
+**B. CHANGING OTHER NUCLEAR REACTIONS IN VITAL.F90**

 1. Information from Marco Pignatari, it is impossible to read nuclear reaction from only a single source.
 Vital.F90 computes the charged particle reaction network using formula and adopts special reactions rates for (3alpha,c12c12 and CO reactions).
 Hence, only formulated reaction rates can be changed or updated manually in the VITAL.F90 (Some reactions are very outdated and could use some updates)
 (Note to Aisha : 1.
 Maybe those special rates can be updated too?